Benefits Of Countertop Cleaning And Sealing You Should Know

 Countertops are typically a form of natural stone: granite, marble, travertine, etc. Natural stones can be very absorbent if not adequately taken care of and prepped.
 Now you may be thinking I have granite, and granite is very dense, so I am OK to not worry about my countertops.

 This is a very common miscommunication that people encounter.
-You are correct; granite is a much more dense stone than marble or travertine, but it is still a natural stone, and if not correctly taken care of, you can have granite issues.
+You are correct; granite is a much denser stone than marble or travertine, but it is still a natural stone, and if not correctly taken care of, you can have granite issues.

 READ: DIY VS Professional Tile and Grout Cleaning